Pompeo met with Kim Jong Un over Easter weekend: Officials

 Earlier on Tuesday, Trump himself confirmed there have been "direct talks at very high levels with North Korea."

-The president has said he hopes to meet with Kim as early as May or June.
+The president, who confirmed the meeting in a tweet Wednesday morning, has said he hopes to meet with Kim as early as May or June.
 Trump said Tuesday that five locations have been discussed as possible venues.

 A senior U.S. official said the president has ruled out China as a location and that Kim likely wouldn't agree to meet in the U.S., just as Trump said he wouldn't meet in North Korea.